 What About Microsoft Ads

-Currently Bing offers App extensions, call extension, callout, location, price, review, sitelinks and structured snippets.
+Currently Microsoft offers App extensions, call extension, callout, location, price, review, sitelinks and structured snippets.

-Unfortunately, few seem to be using this extension, but this might be because fewer advertisers even use Bing Ads.
+Unfortunately, few seem to be using this extension, but this might be because fewer advertisers even use Microsoft Ads.

 Since Google is constantly introducing new extensions you want to make sure you look into them as soon as they are introduced.
 If you find they might benefit your business, then begin utilizing them.
 If your competition isn't using them yet, it can give your business an advantage.